Students are evaluated in all credit-bearing courses that carry a grade.

 The instructors and staff of the Division of Professional and Continuing Education are here to help the students have a productive and enjoyable experience.
 If the student has a personal complaint with any aspect of PCE, the student is encouraged to first address the source directly.
 If the problem cannot be solved, the Student Services Advisor, Academic Coordinator or Director will work with the student to find a solution.
-To learn more about USD's Grade Grievance Policy, please visit here.
+Learn more about USD's Grade Grievance Policy.

 Credit Card Payments